When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Where to stay in Joshua Tree

-Looking for a distinct desert stay without breaking the bank?
+Looking for a unique desert stay without breaking the bank?
 Stay in a renovated mid-century bungalow.
 It offers easy access to the park and phenomenal star gazing.
-Check price and availability here.
+Check the price and availability here.

 Or check out my list of the 18 most incredible Joshua Tree Airbnbs here.